Dami-js/Dami-js/README.md

 Hey there 👋!
 I'm Dami, a software engineer.

-I love building scalable web apps and APIs using technologies like Node.js, NestJS, React.js, and MySQL
+I love building scalable applications and APIs using technologies like Node.js, NestJS, React.js, and MySQL

 ## 🌐 Socials: